chirag1992m/profile/public/blog_posts/life-goals-2030.md

 -   *what you can be paid for*: corporations and governments generally pay good amount of money to good engineers.
 Lately, the best researchers and engineers have been earning in upwards of \$100M
 -   *what are you good at*: I am moderately good at engineering.

 What I do directly aligns with what I'm doing.
 So, why did I give this category a mere 5?
 In the past decade, my career and my skills have grown but I still feel largely behind my peers/colleagues.
 One of the reasons is the kind of managers I've had in the past few years wherein I've seen so many important opportunities just slip away from me.
 I try to find various reasons what happened, why I got left behind?
 That's just a futile exercise.
-Nothing can change the past, but I can take action to change it for the future:
+Nothing can change the past, but I can take action to change it for the future, igniting the fire of curiosity again:

-1. I hope to write a book on machine learning and publish it for the world.
+1. I hope to write a book on machine learning and publish it.
+This blog writing is basically a precursor to put me in a habit of writing.
 2. I have already started to small businesses, namely, ActionSync and NestAura and I hope to continue developing them.
 NestAura specially comes with a special mission, close to my heart, making healthy life accessible to all!
 3. I want to continue indulging in activities that keep me mentally active.
 I have started playing around with electronics and hope to even start board game design.